Woman Accuses Senator Ledama of Neglecting Son, Demands Sh200,000 Monthly Upkeep

 Read Also: Woman Accuses Ekuru Aukot Of Being A Deadbeat Dad, Wants Sh105,000 In Monthly Upkeep

-Ms Gatemu is demanding a Sh200,000 monthly upkeep for their son seeing as she lost her job and can no longer take care of the minor on her own.
+Ms Gatemu is demanding an interim Sh200,000 monthly upkeep for their son seeing as she lost her job and can no longer take care of the minor on her own.

 She also wants the senator to pay for the minor’s school fees and related expenses and to include the minor in his medical cover pending the hearing and determination of the suit.